Yandex Cloud

 Dedicated hosts are selected from dedicated host groups specified when creating a cluster.
 You must first create a group of dedicated hosts in Yandex Compute Cloud.

-All Greenplum® cluster hosts are placed in the same availability zone, ru-central1-a, ru-central1-b, or ru-central1-d.
+All Yandex MPP Analytics for PostgreSQL cluster hosts reside in one of these availability zones: ru-central1-a, ru-central1-b, or ru-central1-d.

 When creating a cluster, specify: